Sajidul-Haque/Sajidul-Haque.github.io/README.txt

 Images:

-    Demo Images: Courtesy of Unsplash (not included in the repository).
+    Demo Images: Courtesy of Unsplash and ChatGPT

 Icons: